 Flammkuchen is a thin-crust pizza dish from Germany.
 Traditionally, pizzas are round in shape.
 They’re either oval or square.
 It packs a wallop because it fills yet remains comfy throughout the entire meal.

 The Alsace Region is actually in France and the Alsation Pizza could be considered both French and German.
 The largest city in Alsace, Strasbourg, has been under both German and French rule.
 If you visit there, you’ll notice street signs in both German and French!

 It works excellently with German beer so give it a try by pairing it with your local brew.
 This is a specialty of Alsace and may contain almost all kinds of toppings.

 Watch the video below for a walkthrough, and taste, of some of these street foods in Germany.

-German street food is a German specialty and at the core of the culture of Germany.
+German street food is a German specialty and is at the core of the culture of Germany.
 You’ll find it all over the country and in many other German-speaking countries as well, such as Austria and Switzerland.

 It has been around for centuries but was particularly popular during World War II because of its low cost and high nutritional value – something that people were always hungry for after rationing took effect throughout Europe.

-German fast food comes in many forms: you can get fresh pretzels, wurst (sausages), potato pancakes or bratwurst with sauerkraut; there are various types of dumplings like schupfnudeln (potato flour noodles) or goulash soup; freshly squeezed German apple juice might be to your liking too!
+German fast food comes in many forms: you can get fresh pretzels, wurst (sausages), potato pancakes, or bratwurst with sauerkraut; there are various types of dumplings like schupfnudeln (potato flour noodles) or goulash soup; freshly squeezed German apple juice might be to your liking too!

 Frequently Asked Questions (FAQs)